Sumit-Suresh-45/Data-analyst/README.md

-# Coders of Delhi – Data Analysis Project
+# Coders of Delhi – Core Python Data Project

 ## 📌 Project Overview
-This project focuses on analyzing a dataset inspired by *Coders of Delhi*, containing user-related and recommendation data stored in JSON format.
+This project focuses on processing and exploring a dataset inspired by *Coders of Delhi* using **only core Python fundamentals**.
-The objective is to clean raw data, explore user connections, and understand recommendation patterns using Python.
+No external libraries such as Pandas or NumPy were used.
+The goal is to practice data handling, logical thinking, and working with real-world JSON data.

 ---

 ## 🧰 Tools & Technologies Used
-- Python
+- Python (core concepts only)
-- Pandas
-- NumPy
 - Jupyter Notebook
-- JSON data processing
+- JSON file handling

 ---